FRBNY-DSGE/DSGE.jl/docs/src/implementation_details.md

 forecast steps, we don't have to think about the setting's type.

 `Setting`s play an important role in addition to providing useful abstraction.
-Estimating and forecasting the FRBNY DSGE model takes many hours of computation time and creates a lot of output files.
+Estimating and forecasting the New York Fed DSGE model takes many hours of computation time and creates a lot of output files.
 It is useful to be able to compare model output from two different models whose settings differ slightly (for example, consider two identical models that use different vintages of data as input).
 A central feature of the `Setting` type is a mechanism that generates unique, meaningful filenames when code is executed with different settings.
 Specifically, when a setting takes on a non-default value, a user-defined setting code (along with the setting's value) are appended to all output files generated during execution.